electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 For infotainment, there are some differences.
 Virtual Cockpit and MMI Navigation are standard on the Audi e-tron, while this is an option on the Q4.
 The MMI system is also different.
 On the Audi e-tron, there are two screens, while Q4 has only one screen in the center console.

-Just one screen has some drawbacks since you lose some functionality available on the second screen and other functionality needs to be put on one screen instead of two, like the navigation search.
+Just one screen has some drawbacks since you lose some functionality available on the second screen and other functionality needs to only use the area on the first screen, like the navigation search.

 For some, the physical buttons for the AC on Q4 are an advantage.